dxing97/libdiscord/CODING_NOTES.md

 as of December 2017.
 This should not be treated as a hard rule.
 Since we have a leeway of 10 seconds, using seconds as our precision for keeping track of heartbeat intervals shouldn't pose a problem in the near future.

+User initiated disconnection from the gateway should be taken to mean closure of the bot (for now)

 States:
 * Connected
   * The bot is connected to Discord and everything is normal.